cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/serving-llama-3-1-405b.md

 Replace `SNAPSHOT` with the name of the Llama 3.1 405B model snapshot you retrieved earlier.&#x20;

-{% hint style="info" %}
+!!! note

     It can take 15 minutes or more before the model is loaded onto the GPUs and ready to be served.
-{% endhint %}

 You should begin seeing output similar to: